RaduADumitru/legumaretu/README.md

 # legumaretu
 ## Setup
-Run the following command in the Package Manager Console (PMC):
+Run the following commands in the Package Manager Console (PMC):

+`Add-Migration`

 `Update-Database`